httpwg/wg-materials/interim-20-10/minutes.md

 Annabelle: The utility will depend on the context.
 What needs to be signed depends on the context.
 If you depend on the whole header being signed, you should be enforcing that the whole header being signed

-ekr: This requires extensive annalysis, but in our experience that doesn't happen.
+ekr: This requires extensive analysis, but in our experience that doesn't happen.
 So I don't think we should create a document with that property

 Annabelle: can we goto the next slide to demonstrate how this can be useful